Equality information and objectives

 Guidance on the Equality Act and the Equality duties for schools in England and Wales can be found here.

-Through this mission statement the school promotes the individuality of all members of our community.
+Through this vision, the school promotes the individuality of all members of our community.

 Our mission is to provide an outstanding Catholic education for all the children in our school.
 We will follow the example and teachings of Christ and everything we do will be inspired by Gospel values.
 We will strive for excellence in all areas of our work and cherish every child in our care.